v-mikhaylov/tfold-full/readme.md

+Please use repository tfold-release for the TFold package!
+(Present repository includes notebooks that were used in the data analysis for the paper, and which are not needed to run TFold.)

 #AlphaFold-based pipeline for prediction of peptide-MHC structures.
 Please cite as:<br>
 Victor Mikhaylov and Arnold J. Levine, "Accurate modeling of peptide-MHC structures with AlphaFold", to appear.<br>